 6. Create a new project or open an existing project in OA and add the following logic.
 I added this to the Initialize script in a blank panel.
 Key points to this script are that you need a JSON encoded string that has a “text” property.
 Slack expects this property and will not accept it without this.
 Second, you need to have the “Content-Type, application/json” header.

 string s =" Datapoint " +dp + " has a value of "+ (string)a;

 7. You should now be able to change your connected data point, and it will appear in your Slack channel.
 Remember that the OA application must have an internet connect to the web to talk to Slack.

 From here you can create more advanced applications, but this will create the connection and get you started.

+Learn more about Vertech's expertise with Siemens products and solutions here.
 Check out another SCADA web integration showing how to build a front end web app for Ignition SCADA using React.